cityofasheville/coa-bc-steep-slope-calculator/README.md

 ### A NodeJS Express App that exposes a REST API for Accela and web tool at http://www.mapwnc.org

-This is currently hosted on an EC2 instance.

 Buncombe County Property and City Jurisdiction GIS tables are copied nightly using Bedrock to a Postgres database.

 Elevation contours generated from Lidar data for Buncombe County are also stored on the Postgres database.